mikegoatly/goatlydotnet/content/post/temporary-azure-cli-sessions.md

 switch back to the original user's context.

-The Azure CLI allows you to control where its configuration folder is stored using the `AZURE_CONFIG_DIR` environment variable, and using this knowledge, I came up with this solution - feel free to use or adapt it to your needs.
+The Azure CLI allows you to control where its configuration folder is stored using the `AZURE_CONFIG_DIR` environment variable, and using this knowledge, I came up with this solution:

 ``` powershell
 try {